Comparing research platforms

 Can Maze do moderated testing?

 Yes!
 Maze supports moderated testing through Interview Studies, allowing teams to schedule, run, and analyze moderated interviews with built-in transcription and AI-powered analysis.
 Maze users can also deploy Maze’s AI moderator to conduct user interviews.
-Maze Panel makes recruitment for moderated testing easy, and Maze Reach enables teams to easily manage participants and studies.
+Plus, Maze panel makes recruitment for moderated testing easy.

 Which has more advanced AI functionalities: Maze or Lyssna?

 Maze offers more advanced AI functionalities than Lyssna.
-Both offer AI text summaries, but Maze also supports bias-free question guidance, AI moderation for interviews, thematic and sentiment analysis, and automated custom reporting.
+Both offer AI text summaries, follow-up questions, transcription, and MCP integrations.
+But Maze also supports bias-free question guidance, AI moderation for interviews, thematic and sentiment analysis, and automated custom reporting.

 Which platform is better for remote user research: Maze or Lyssna?